antrivera/tabodoro/README.md

 - `chrome.storage` API
 - `webpack`

-The React structure consists of Timer, Settings, and Task components.
+The React structure consists of Timer, Settings, and Blocklist components.
 When each component mounts they each first fetch any stored information that pertains to them using `chrome.storage.sync.get`.
+The actual timer functionality is implemented in a background script in order to keep every timer tab synchronized.

+The background script saves an elapsedTime and strokeDashOffset key-value pair to `chrome.storage.local` upon each tick that the react Timer component then receives when mounting and on update with a `chrome.storage.onChanged` event listener.
+The local storage space is used in this case instead of sync storage due to the write limit imposed on sync storage, and the fact that while a user would expect their settings and blocklist to persist across various devices, they would not need the timer state to do so.

-This function call is passed the keys to look up in chrome storage, along with default values in case nothing is stored.
+This storage function call is passed the keys to look up in chrome storage, along with default values in case nothing is stored.
 These key-value pairs are obtained from the state of the component, which is initialized with default values.
 The API call is also passed a callback which updates the state with the values found in storage, triggering a re-render.

 ```javascript
 componentDidMount() {